GiantSpaceRobot/miRNA-gene-target-prediction/README.md

 * Argument 4: Output prefix
 * Argument 5: Use all gene for GO? yes/no

-Note: Selecting no will use all genes predicted by at least two of the methods
+Note: Selecting "no" for argument 5 will instead use the genes predicted by at least two of the methods.

 ## Contributors
 * Paul Donovan